csesoc/2023-projects-technical-questions/README.md

 frontend, do the frontend question).
 At the top of each technical question, there will be a section that details which projects the question is relevant for.

-## Setting up
+## Submitting

-Some questions will need setup before they can run properly.
-This should be written in the `README.md` of each question.
+To submit your solution, make a fork of the `questions` branch of this repository and fill in your answers for each question according the the `README.md` of that question.
+There should be a place for you to upload your answers on the Projects subcom application - put the link to your forked repository there.

+---

 If you have any questions, feel free to contact:

 - `development@csesoc.org.au` via email
 - Hanyuan (hanyuone#0001) or Angella (Angella#2408) on Discord

-## Submitting

-> TODO once I figure out what `solutions` branch is for

 **Good luck, and happy coding!**